-V. PRACTICAL THEOLOGY
+IV.
+PRACTICAL THEOLOGY

-1. Homiletics. - The training for pulpit work begins in the Junior year.
+The Theory & Practice of Preaching: Homiletics.
+The training for pulpit work begins in the Junior year.
 Two periods per week throughout the year are devoted to the study of homiletical principles and to practical work in the writing of outlines.
 The course, which includes some practice preaching before the class, culminates in the writing of two sermons on texts that have been studied by the entire class.
 After review by the instructor, the students are encouraged to preach these sermons in public, but not until after the Easter recess of their Junior year.

 The course for Middlers calls for two periods per week throughout the year.
 Each student is required to preach two sermons before the assembled class.
-They are again submitted to the instructor and, after delivery, criticized by the assembly. - The Middler course also includes discussion of the problem of sermons for special occasions.
+They are again submitted to the instructor, and after delivery, criticized by the assembly.
+The Middler course also includes discussion of the problem of sermons for special occasions.

-Sermon practice is continued through the Senior year, three periods per week.
+Sermon practice is continued through the Senior year, two periods per week.
 The schedule calls for two sermons by each student, with critique by class and instructor.
 A final sermon is also required for examination purposes, before graduation.

-Students who still have sufficient knowledge of German, are encouraged to write several sermons in that language, preaching them before the assembled class.)
+Students who still have sufficient knowledge of German are encouraged to write several sermons in that language, preaching them before the assembled class.
+In order to provide further help in the matter of occasional German preaching, the sermon work is supplemented by a course of German Bible reading and discussion.

 During the entire course the method of personal consultation between instructor and students is followed in order to help the latter to meet the problems of text, outline, and final draft.
-Voice recorders (magnetic tape) are provided to aid the student in self-improvement and correction.
+Voice recorders (magnetic tape) are provided to aid the student in selfimprovement and correction.

-Except in cases of emergency, students are not to deliver in public any sermon which has not been passed upon by a member of the faculty or some pastor.
+Except in cases of emergency, students are not to deliver in public any sermon which has not been passed upon by a member of the Faculty or some pastor.